ProfessorNemo/AskAns/README.md

 (without the use of libraries such as "device") !

 Created a separate page for the administrator.
-The administrator can upload the archived Excel file and create multiple users with a single request.
+An administrator can upload a zipped Excel file and create multiple users with a single request.
+Only the administrator has access to the results of a request to the User Controller API, which provides a response in JSON format.
+All users, including guest users, have access to the hashtag API controller.
+Authorization (separation of access rights) in the application is implemented using the Pundit solution, policies are created, and a "guest user" service object is created.

 ### Installation